-Managing risk effectively in a Company operating in a continuously changing risk environment, requires a strong risk management culture.
-As a result, the Company has established an effective risk oversight structure and the necessary internal organisational controls to ensure that the Company undertakes the following:
+Managing risk effectively in a Company operating in a continuously changing risk environment requires a strong risk management culture.
+As a result, the Group has established an effective risk oversight structure and the necessary internal organisational controls to ensure that the Group undertakes the following:

-- Adequate risk identification and management, - Establishment of the necessary policies and procedures, - Setting and monitoring of relevant limits, and - Compliance with the applicable legislation.
+- The adequate risk identification and management - The establishment of the necessary policies and procedures - The setting and monitoring of the relevant limits and - Compliance with the applicable legislation

 The Board meets on a regular basis and receives updates on risk and regulatory capital matters from management.
-The Board reviews regularly (at least annually) written reports concerning compliance, risk management and internal audit policies and procedures as well as the Company's risk management policies and procedures as implemented by Management.
+The Board reviews regularly (at least annually) written reports concerning compliance, risk management and internal audit policies, procedures and work as well as the Group's risk management policies and procedures as implemented by Management.

-As part of its business activities, the Company faces a variety of risks, the most significant of which are described further below.
-The Company holds regulatory capital against the three all-encompassing main types of risk: credit risk, market risk and operational risk.
+As part of its business activities, the Group faces a variety of risks, the most significant of which are described further below. the Group holds regulatory capital against three all-encompassing main types of risk: credit risk, market risk and operational risk.